 - An absent student not meeting the provisions required to have an absence excused will have an unexcused/unverified absence. - An absence is when a student misses three or more periods in one school day - Parents shall have one week from the time a student returns to school to provide appropriate documentation to excuse the absence.
-Administrator approval will be needed for those seeking to excuse absences after the one week policy - A daily phone call will be made by school personnel for any unverified absences.
-Parents/guardians shall notify the school by 9 am if their child will be absent. - Attendance notification letters will be sent to parents/guardians upon accumulation of 5 day increments of absences. - Physician notes are required for students to be excused when they accumulate a total of 10 absences.
-Student must be seen at the doctor's office to be excused.
-Other options to excuse a student may be granted upon approval of school administration. - Possible interventions or the means to determine appropriate interventions may include, but are not limited to, developing a Student Support Plan (SSP); referral for a Family Team Meeting (FTM); completion of an Attendance Cooperation Agreement (ACA); referral to the board of education; and meetings with the school-based interventionist, designated truancy officer, guidance counselor, administrator, and/or teachers.
+Administrator approval will be needed for those seeking to excuse absences after the one week policy - Attendance notification letters will be sent to parents/guardians upon accumulation of 5 day increments of absences. - Physician notes are required for students to be excused when they accumulate a total of 10 absences and/ or when a student misses three consecutive days.
+Students must be seen at the doctor's office to be excused.
+Other options to excuse a student may be granted upon approval of school administration. - Possible interventions or the means to determine appropriate interventions may include, but are not limited to, developing a Student Support Plan (SSP); referral for a Family Team Meeting (FTM); completion of an Attendance Cooperation Agreement (ACA); referral to the board of education;

+meetings with the school-based interventionist, designated truancy officer, guidance counselor, administrator, and/or teachers.

-- Students that have reached (5) days of unverified/unexcused absences and it is determined that they (student and family) are not actively engaged in resolving the attendances issue, will have a referral made to the County Attorney for truancy mediation and/or a meeting with the school board. - If the student continues to have unverified/unexcused absences and tardy days after the truancy mediation contract has been signed, an affidavit will be filed with the County Attorney's office.
+- Students that have reached (10) days of absences and it is determined that they (student and family) are not actively engaged in resolving the attendances issue, will have a referral made to the County Attorney for truancy mediation and/or a meeting with the school board. - If the student continues to have multiple absences and tardy days after the truancy mediation contract has been signed, an affidavit will be filed with the County Attorney's office.